 1. Region of Interest and Flow Domain

-Region of interest defines the area around the main building on which the pedestrian comfort should be evaluated.
+Region of interest (ROI) defines the area around the main building on which the pedestrian comfort should be evaluated.

 2. Geometry Primitives